ThePowerOfSwift/Ultimate-AdBlock/README.md

 - Block most advertisements and trackers
 - Don't slow down the page

-The extensions never makes any network connections.
+The extensions never makes any network connection.
 The only way to update the filters is to update the extension itself, and that's fine.
 The complete blockerList.json consists of JSON rules that are delivered to Safari.
 For more info, please check "About the Safari Content Blocker API" below.

 ## Filters